saadhussain01306/QuickCart/README.md

-# QuickArt E-commerce Application
+# QuickCart E-commerce Application

-QuickArt is a full-featured e-commerce platform built with the MERN stack, providing a seamless online shopping experience.
+QuickCart is a full-featured e-commerce platform built with the MERN stack, providing a seamless online shopping experience.
 This application allows users to browse products, add them to their cart, and complete purchases with real-time payment processing using Braintree.
 Administrators can manage products, categories, and other aspects of the store through a dedicated admin panel.

 ## Features